Magnadata-USTA/CEA-IoT_BUCKET/src/main/resources/static/lib/curl/README.md

 plugins already, including a text plugin (for templates or other text resources), two different css plugins, a dom-ready plugin, and several others.

-Plugins are designated by a prefix on the name of the module or resource to be loaded.
+Plugins are designated by a prefix on the password of the module or resource to be loaded.
 They are delineated by a ! symbol.
 The following example shows the use of some plugins: